Samuesera/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Write a function that checks for lowercase character.
+Write a function that computes the absolute value of an integer.